JalalSayed1/Priority-Queues/README.md

 - Implementing in Java the Priority Queue ADT.
 Assessed Exercise 2 for Algorithms &amp; Data Structure 2 (COMPSCI2007) course in Level 2.
 - Consist of 2 parts:
   -   Part 1: Implementing in Java the Priority Queue ADT using 2 different data structures.
-  -   Part 2: Usign the Priority Queue to implement an algorithm for a practical problem.
+  -   Part 2: Using the Priority Queue to implement an algorithm for a practical problem.

 ## Part 1:
 - implement the min-priority Queue ADT for maintaning a collection of elements each with an associated value called "key".